harish124/Skills/Occam's Razor/README.md

 * Simplest solution is always the right one

 This folder shows one of my brilliant experiments I did
-to uncover the bad habits of many youths (it's like a sting operation)
+to identify the number of youths who are addicted to *or*ography